xpacks/chan-fatfs/README.md

 - `xpack`, with the latest stable version (default)
 - `xpack-develop`, with the current development version
+- `originals`, with the original Chan content, reconstructed from the distributed archives

 All development is done in the `xpack-develop` branch, and contributions via Pull Requests should be directed to this branch.